Creating design informed measurements for your website

 Earlier I kind of dismissed image-based icons as a thing of the past.
 It’s actually not.
 My preference of course is to use icon fonts, but if you haven't guessed already, like regular fonts, icon fonts are not multi-color, and do not provide the full design possibilities found in image-based icons:

-So if you plan to use them, it's . . .
+So if you plan to use . . .

 Using icon fonts to give your website a more polished look